0/5

 When we at Local SEO Search contact a business owner, we start by telling them that we can effectively get far more people interested in their website.
 In those crucial 3 seconds, we have said something that makes the business owner realize that we have something they need.
 Whether you’re selling hydraulics, industrial matting or shelving, talk about how your products or services can solve the problems of your potential client.

 Learn the layout of the industry they’re in and know some of their competitors.
-You can say you’ve worked with one of their competitors and were able to help them with a similar problem.
-That you can do it for them as well.
+You can say you’ve worked with one of their competitors and were able to help them with a similar problem; and that you can do it for them as well.

 Not every response will be positive.
 You’re guaranteed to get objections, with many expressing their disinterest right off the bat.
 It is unavoidable; you have to be prepared to handle it professionally.
 Figure out a rebuttal.
 Have a script prepared.
 Practice it.
 Learn how you can improve on getting your potential clients to continue the conversation.
 Find out how to resonate with them if they are to give you the time of day.